WHERE HIS LEGACY BEGAN

 During the 2017 off season, Tim was added to Bleacher Reports #3 Best Offensive Line of 2016.

 During the 2017 off season, Tim signed with the Tennessee Titans though was released before Game 1.
 After becoming a free agent and returning to his hometown, Tim signed a one year contract with the Detroit Lions to assist on the offensive line.
+He was waived from the team in November after suffering from a sprained hamstring.
+He is currently going through physical therapy to recover and get back on the field soon.

 Tim’s NFL Stats